ReproLab/_lab_readme/Beetle.md

 Sigma RNAzol RT Total RNA Isolation:

-Homogenize tissue samples in 400ul RNAzol RT using a Polytron or other appropriate homogenizer.
+Step 1: Homogenize tissue samples in 400ul RNAzol RT using a Polytron or other appropriate homogenizer.
 Add another 600ul RNAzol RT and mix.

-Add 0.4 mL of RNase-free water.
+Step 2: Add 0.4 mL of RNase-free water.
 Cover the sample tightly, shake vigorously for 15 seconds, and allow to stand for 15 minutes at room temperature.
 Centrifuge the resulting mixture at 12,000×g for 15 minutes at 4-28 °C. Transfer 750ul supernatant to a new tube.

-To 750ul supernatent add an equal volume of 100% isopropanol to precipitate RNA.
+Step 3: To 750ul supernatent add an equal volume of 100% isopropanol to precipitate RNA.
 Allow to stand for 10 minutes then centrifuge at 12,000×g for 10 minutes at room temperature.
 (The RNA precipitate will form a white pellet on the bottom of the tube).
 Wash RNA pellets with 0.5 mL 75% ethanol (v/v).
 Centrifuge at 4,000-8,000 ×g for 1-3 minutes at room temperature.
 Repeat wash second time.
 Remove alcohol solution with a micropipette.
 Solubilize the RNA pellet, without drying, in Rnase-free water at a concentration of 1-2μg/mL for mRNA and 0.1 μg/μL for micro RNA.
 Vortex the samples at room temperature for 2-5 minutes.